2023 Reading List

 by Sue Monk Kidd

-My thoughts: The Secret Life of Bees is, in short, profound.
+My thoughts: This book is, in short, profound.
 Indirectly covering difficult and important topics - love, racism, abuse, death - this book is gripping, fascinating, intense, beautiful and poignant.
 Seen through the eyes of fourteen-year-old Lily Owens who was raised by a single father, this story twists and turns with hard truths and a powerful lesson in life and in love.

 Location: South Carolina, USA